breuerfelix/breuerfelix.github.io/_posts/18-04-15-Custom-Linux-Commands.md

 ## Create a Script Directory
 First of all we need to find a good location to store all of our scripts.
-I usually create a folder named `shell-scripts` in the `/var` Directory.
+I usually create a folder named `shell-scripts` in the `/var` Directory:
 ```bash
 $ cd /var
 $ sudo mkdir shell-scripts
 ```
-All files in this folder need to be execute- and editable (we dont always wanna `sudo` to edit our scripts).
+All files in this folder need to be execute- and editable (we dont always wanna `sudo` to edit our scripts):
 ```bash
 $ sudo chmod -R 777 /shell-scripts
 ```